 Research

-Monika is a writer and researcher.
-She focuses her work on communities that have been segregated and marginalised, particularly those of industrial towns and their past heritage.
-She has worked across Australia and Europe to explore how these communities flourish in their abject margins into self-sustaining and socially cohesive communities.
+Monika is a writer and researcher of communities that have been segregated or marginalised, particularly looking at sewerage ghost towns and their past communities.
+She has worked across Australia and Europe to explore how these communities flourish in their abject margins into self-sustaining and socially cohesive communities while documenting their social heritage.

 State Research Farm